-This section provides a non-exhaustive review of the academic work on default investment strategies in DC systems.
-Recent papers have addressed the issue of selecting default investment strategies using different settings and alternative modelling approaches.
+Review of the main approaches to assessing investment strategies in DC plans different settings and alternative modelling approaches.
 Some papers use deterministic models, while others use stochastic models or utility models.
-For instance, Shiller (2005) sets up a deterministic model to assess the possible outcomes of a life cycle personal account option within Social Security in the United States.
+For instance, Shiller (2005) set up a deterministic model to assess the possible outcomes of a life cycle personal account option within Social Security in the United States.
 In the proposal studied, part of the employees' social security contributions (up to 4% of wages) was diverted into their individual account and hence offset by a reduction in social security benefits.
-As a way of exploring the range of outcomes, he ran alternative scenarios using 91 separate draws of 44-year experiences of returns on US equities, bonds and the money market from 1871 to 2004.
-He finds that a baseline life-cycle personal account portfolio will be negative 32% of the time on the retirement date after subtracting the reduction in social security benefits.
-Workers would do better with a portfolio invested 100% in equities or with a more aggressive life-cycle portfolio.
+As a way of exploring the range of outcomes, he ran alternative scenarios using 91 separate draws of 44-year experiences of returns on U.S. equities, bonds and the money market from 1871 to 2004.
+He finds that a baseline life cycle personal account portfolio will be negative 32% of the time on the retirement date after subtracting the reduction in social security benefits.
+Workers would do better with a portfolio invested 100% in equities or with a more aggressive life cycle portfolio.